Sidney Sheinberg: Career

 In 1982, Thomas Keneally published his historical novel Schindler's Ark, which he wrote after a chance meeting with Leopold Pfefferberg in Los Angeles in 1980.
 Sheinberg sent director Spielberg a copy of the book along with a New York Times review.
 Sheinberg greenlit the film on condition that Spielberg made Jurassic Park first.
 Spielberg later said, "He knew that once I had directed Schindler I wouldn't be able to do Jurassic Park."
 The picture was assigned a small budget of $22 million, as Holocaust films are not usually profitable.
-Spielberg forwent a salary for the film, calling it "blood money", and believed the film would flop.
+Spielberg donated his salary and all residuals to his Shoah Foundation, saying that to profit personally from the film would be tantamount to blood money.
+The director had little hope for the profitability of the film and believed it would flop.
 The film was a box office success, bringing in over $320 million and is considered a historic motion picture that poignantly captured the Holocaust.

 Sheinberg saw significant opportunity in the music industry and led MCA Music Entertainment's (later renamed Universal Music Group) acquisition of Motown in 1988 for $61 million and Geffen Records in 1990 for $550 million.
+He led MCA's expansion into music, and under Sheinberg's leadership, the music division grew significantly, becoming a major industry force alongside its film and television businesses.
+Through his development of the music division and strategic acquisitions, he spearheaded the rise of what is now Universal Music Group (UMG).

 In 1982, Sheinberg was quoted saying, "You'd better start saving money to pay your attorney's fees, I view litigation as a profit center" during a meeting to get Nintendo to pay Universal royalties for Nintendo's Donkey Kong franchise.
 Later when Universal sued Nintendo, this quote was brought up in court.
 Nintendo was found non-infringing, and it was also revealed that Universal knew King Kong was in the public domain all along.
 (See also Universal City Studios, Inc. v.
 Nintendo Co., Ltd.)

 In 1984, as part of MCA's potential acquisition of The Walt Disney Company, Sheinberg agreed to vacate his role as MCA President in order to allow Disney CEO Ron W. Miller to assume the role.
 Despite coming close to actually happening, however, Wasserman strongly disagreed and said that Sheinberg should stay as MCA President, causing the deal to collapse entirely.

 His battle with Terry Gilliam over the final cut of the movie Brazil was the subject of a book and documentary entitled The Battle of Brazil.

 In 1990, Sheinberg and Lew Wasserman negotiated a $6.59 billion sale of MCA and Universal to Japan's Matsushita Electric in cash and securities.